javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 The `messageID` gives information about the type of event that has arisen in the sender, the `payload` field adds useful information for the receiver in order for it to react correctly.
 The `payload` could be a simple String or one of the Message class serializd with JSON as well if the `MessageId` has one associated to it (see below).
 <br/>

 Whether it's an event occurred whithin the Client or a Server's response, respective messages will be created.
 For more complex messages that has to be sent through the network, we use ad hoc Java classes to incapsulate all the information in an organized way.
 <br/>

-Thanks to the `MessageEnvelope` we always know how to immediately deserialize a package coming from the network; once we have extracted the Json Object into a `MessageEnvelope`Java object, we can deserialize also the payload into a primitive type (i.e. String, Integer) or into one of our `Message` Java object based on the messageID (the effective type of the event).
+Thanks to the `MessageEnvelope` we always know how to immediately deserialize a package coming from the network.
+Once we have extracted the Json Object into a `MessageEnvelope` Java object, we can deserialize also the payload into a "primitive" type (i.e. String, Integer) or into one of our `Message` Java object based on the messageID (the effective type of the event).
 <br/>

 We decided to use Json as means of serialization instead of Java serialization because it is universally manageable, allowing us the potential of rewrite the client app in another programming languages in the future.
+Furthermore is readable, easing the debug process for us.

 # Table of Contents